gofiber/recipes/postgresql/README.md

     go get
     ```

+3. Set up your PostgreSQL database and update the connection string in the code.

+## Running the Application

+1. Start the application:
+    ```sh
+    go run main.go
+    ```

+2. Access the application at `http://localhost:3000`.

+## Example

 Here is an example of how to connect to a PostgreSQL database in a Fiber application:

 ```go